orchidsoftware/platform/readme.md

 ## Introduction

-ORCHID is a package for the Laravel framework, which simplifies the development of web sites and line-of-business applications.
-The focus is on rapid prototyping and content customization.
+ORCHID is a flexible, business application development tool to quickly create web business applications.
+With timesaving tools and templates, and an intuitive development environment, using the Laravel framework helps speed the development and reduces the complexity of everything from UI design to deploy.
+Now  it is finally practical to build affordable, scalable custom software solutions that bridge the gaps between existing systems and provide comprehensive, user-friendly views of your business data.

-The platform is provided as a package, you can easily integrate it as a third-party component using Composer
+The platform is provided as a package for the Laravel framework, you can easily integrate it as a third-party component using Composer

+**Are there any additional system requirements from Laravel?**

+Yes, you need a PHP extension for image processing and support for json type your database.

+**How much does it cost?**

+ORCHID is free, but we appreciate donations.

 ## Official Documentation